 • lactulose (Kristalose)

-It’s important to keep in mind that osmotic laxatives tend to work a bit more slowly than stimulant laxatives.
-You can expect them to work within 2 to 3 days.
+Osmotic laxatives tend to work a bit more slowly than stimulant laxatives.
+It may take 2 to 3 days.

 With a doctor’s prescription, you can obtain higher strength PEG (GoLYTELY, NuLYTELY).